stacksjs/ts-pkgx/docs/config.md

 ## Package Fetch Options

-The `fetchPkgxPackage` and `fetchAndSaveAllPackages` functions accept an options object with the following properties:
+The `fetchPantryPackage` and `fetchAndSaveAllPackages` functions accept an options object with the following properties:

 ```typescript
 interface PackageFetchOptions {